-In the unlikely event of an oil spill, the environmental impacts of the spill will be mitigated by various oil spill response activities to be detailed in the OSCP for the Cova-1 drilling campaign.
-The OSCP will assign responsibilities, specify procedures and identify resources available in the event of an oil spill.
-Trained and experienced personnel, extensive dispersant, materials and equipment stockpiles, and external agencies in the region will support the OSCP.
-No activities will be undertaken without the approved OSCP in place.
+In the unlikely event of an oil spill, the environmental impacts of the spill will be mitigated by various oil spill response activities to be detailed in the OSRM and the IMP for the drilling campaign.
+These documents will assign responsibilities, specify procedures and identify resources available to combat a spill.
+Trained and experienced personnel, extensive dispersant, materials and equipment stockpiles, and external agencies in the region will support the OSRM and IMP.
+No activities will be undertaken without the approved OSRM and IMP in place.